-When testing your new PowerShell script, it throws an expected error or isn't that reliable and you're not sure why 🙁 The debugging options in Visual Studio code could help you to pinpoint the issue, in this blog post I will show you how to do that.
+When testing your new PowerShell script, it throws an expected error or isn't that reliable, and you're not sure why 🙁 The Visual Studio code debugging options could help you pinpoint the issue.
+In this blog post, I will show you how to do that.

 Saw a video about Jupyter in Visual Studio Code a while back, tried to get it up and running, and...
-It seems that things are changed now, it was there in VSCode preview versions together with the PowerShell preview extension.
+It seems that things are changed now.
+It was there in VSCode preview versions and the PowerShell preview extension.
 All the How-To's I found showed me that way of getting it installed/configured.
-So I played around a little bit with Jupyter and the PowerShell kernel installation and got it working in VSCode, in this blogpost I will show you how to install and configure everything 🙂
+So I played around with Jupyter and the PowerShell kernel installation and got it working in VSCode.
+In this blog post, I will show you how to install and configure everything 🙂

 All the scripts that I used in my blog posts are available on GitHub now 🙂 All new items will appear there too.
 You can download them individually or clone my repository to your hard drive.
 (How to Clone) The GitHub URL is https://github.com/HarmVeenstra/Powershellisfun.
-I also added the URL on each blog post page at the end so that you can jump straight away to the correct folder.
+I also added the URL on each blog post page in the readme.md so that you can jump straight to the correct folder.

-Since I started using Visual Studio Code for creating PowerShell scripts, I added more extensions to it which make the look and feel better and make scripting easier.
-In this blog post, I will show you which ones I use and why.
-If you use certain extensions that you want to share, please leave a comment 🙂
+Since I started using Visual Studio Code for creating PowerShell scripts, I added more extensions to it, which make the look and feel better and make scripting easier.
+This blog post will show you which ones I use and why.
+If you use specific extensions that you want to share, please leave a comment 🙂

-A long time ago I started writing PowerShell scripts using the built-in Windows PowerShell Integrated Scripting Environment (ISE), it's always there for you in Windows and was perfect for the things that I was doing at the time.
-But sometimes you just need a bit more functionality and that's where Visual Studio Code (VS Code) comes in.
+I started writing PowerShell scripts using the built-in Windows PowerShell Integrated Scripting Environment (ISE) a long time ago.
+It's always there for you in Windows and was perfect for what I was doing then.
+But sometimes, you need more functionality, and that's where Visual Studio Code (VS Code) comes in.
 In this blog post, I would like to show you some features which make VS Code my editor of choice.